Code-Institute-Submissions/CI-MS2-Taste-Of-SaoPaulo/README.md

-# TASTE OF SAO PAULO
+# TASTE OF SÃO PAULO

 [LIVE SITE ON GITHUB PAGES]()